 Work through the practice version first, then write down your answers for the graded version on the worksheet.
-Once you have answered all of the questions on the worksheet, log into Canvas and go to the Summative Assessment area in the Module and select Module 4 Summative Assessment: Graded.
+Once you have answered all of the questions on the worksheet, go to Module 4 Summative Assessment: Graded.
 The questions listed in the worksheet will be repeated as an Canvas Assessment.
 So all you will have to do is read the question and select the answer that you have on your worksheet.
-You should not need much time to submit your answers since all of the work should be done prior to logging into Canvas.
+You should not need much time to submit your answers since all of the work should be done prior to launching the assessment quiz.

 Grading and Rubric

 This assignment is worth a total of 17 points.
 The grading of the questions and problems is below: